 - the access you will have to statistical support during the project

-- for clinical studies, the recruitment and retention strategy
+- for clinical studies, the recruitment and retention strategy, and the evidence that this will be feasible

-Please refer to the MRC guidance for applicants, section 2.2.3.5 ‘Reproducibility and statistical design’, for further information.
+Refer to the MRC guidance for applicants, for further information.

 Use the ‘Research involving the use of animals’ section to provide information on the rationale for using animals, choice of species, welfare and procedure severity.